shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_Identitya&Assignment.md

 > Comments:

-Questions:
+###Issues:

 Create User:

-1. Is requester authorized to create the user in specified doamin, tenant if so, is requester constrained by what level
-2. Does this service blindly trust any content (context and user) coming from requester. the opposite requester believes response from service.
+1. constrainted are placed in different places :
+..* during authorization check role matching and domain id matching ..* inside DB: e.g., user_id (pk), name(not null), domain_id (fk), length check ..* User controller do some check e.g., field length, not null, password encrypted.

+What is the best division of checks ?

-3. user created without password ? (encryption happens to empty password)
+2. user created without password ? (encryption happens to empty password- does openstack support this)

 Delete User:

-1. who is alllowed to delete - user, teanant admin, domain admin
-2. what should be the order of deletion (credentials, token, user)
+1. what should be the order of deletion (credentials, token, user)?
-3. Deletion means total deletion or disabling the user.
+2. Deletion means total deletion or disabling the user and its resources
-4. Differences in v2 and v3 api deletion.

 Change Password:
 1.